-Murals, hipsters, taquerias and expensive coffee—take your pick.
+Murals, taquerias, and buzzing nightlife – take your pick.
 The Mission District is one of San Francisco’s many melting pots, where you can shop at a high end boutique and cross the street to eat at an authentic taco stand.

 2. Hayes Valley